frdedynamics/hvl_robotics_website/_pages/shared_pages/ros-related-pages/ros-intro.md

 ### ROS versions

-Our version is **Foxy Fitzroy** which is a ROS2 distribution released on the 5th of June 2020.
+Our version is **Jazzy Jalisco** which is a ROS2 distribution released on the May 23, 2024.

 ![image-center](https://docs.ros.org/en/foxy/_static/foxy-small.png)